Frequently Asked Questions about Pardee RAND

 How can I find out more?

 After you explore the website, if you want to talk to us or e-mail us, please do.
 And, of course, feel free to check out current student profiles and to send them e-mail with any questions you might have.
-We also hold live and online information sessions.
+We also hold live and online admissions events.